 View this post on Instagram

 Loss for words right now!
 The greatest competitor i have ever gone up against and played with.
 Learned so much from watching you play as a kid.
 Could never get past you in the playoffs in the west.
 But had the honor of playing beside you in two Olympics.
 Can’t believe you are gone. 🙏🏽 for @vanessabryant and their whole family. #mambamentality🐍

 Barak Obama, former US President described him as “a legend on the court.”
 Here’s his Tweet about the legendary player:

 Kobe was a legend on the court and just getting started in what would have been just as meaningful a second act.
 To lose Gianna is even more heartbreaking to us as parents.
 Michelle and I send love and prayers to Vanessa and the entire Bryant family on an unthinkable day.

 — Barack Obama (@BarackObama) January 26, 2020

 Kobe Bryant Honored at the Grammy Awards

-The 2020 Grammy’s ceremony opened with a tribute to Kobe Bryant.
+The 2020 Grammy ceremony opened with a tribute to Kobe Bryant.
 Pop start Lizzo opened the show performing “Cuz I love You.”

 Later on, host Alicia Keys dedicated the show in the memory of Bryant with an a-capella of “It’s So Hard to Say Goodbye.”

-Fans have already gathered at the makeshift memorial for Bryant at the front of the Staples Center Sports showing their deep grief and condolences with the family.
+Fans have already gathered at the makeshift memorial for Bryant in front of the Staples Center Sports showing their deep grief and condolences to the family.